UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 I’m not an IT Security Officer.

-I’m not a penetration tester
+I’m not a penetration tester.

 I am not responsible for keeping platforms (e.g. operating systems) patched